How to Handle Interviewing in a Public Place

 It may be noisy in a public place due to distractions such as noisy customers, piped in music, and waitstaff coming and going.
 Try to focus on the interviewer as best you can.
 Keep the interview focused, as well, by staying on topic.
 Even if you order a light snack to go with your coffee or tea, don't think about the food, think about what you need to say to make a good impression.
 Another common distraction is one that you might bring upon yourself, your cell phone.
 A ringing cell phone or pinging text message will distract you as well as the interviewer.

-Be sure to put your phone on mute or vibrate before you sit down to the interview
+Be sure to put your phone on mute before you sit down to the interview

 Watch Your Manners

-Make sure you follow-up with a thank you note (just like you would have if you interviewed for the position in a corporate office) and to check on the status of your candidacy by phone or email.
+Make sure you follow-up with a thank you note (just like you would have if you interviewed for the position in a corporate office), and check on the status of your candidacy by phone or email.